fanchenjie/Trivia/backend/README.md

 GET '/categories/<category_id>/questions'
 - Fetches a list of questions based on category
 - Request Arguments: category_id
-- Returns: An object with keys, questions, that contains a list of question objects.
+- Returns: An object with keys: total_questions, the total number of questions contain the search term. current_category. search_term. questions, that contains a list of question objects.
 [
 {
 "answer": "22",